mallgroup/mpapi-client-php/docs/ORDERS.md

 ```

 **PUT**
 You can confirm a specific order or set new order status.
-Use the following constants for relevant statuses:
+The order entity has following constants for relevant statuses:
 STATUS_OPEN
 STATUS_CANCELLED
 STATUS_SHIPPING